joedono/House-of-Z/Quests/Quest Ideas.md

 # Quest Ideas

 ## Dead Friend
 Sorrin was originally in Loftran because he received a letter from his dead friend, which was presumably sent AFTER they had died.
 The letter mentioned Tabitha by name.
+Tabitha also received a letter from her dead friend.
+The party eventually received a similar letter from Valmar.
+The letters all mentioned images of winged shapes flying through the air and a giant rising up from the ground to do battle with winged humanoids.
+The ghosts are all having premonitions of Draffnir being reconstituted by the Dragons and made to battle the Celestials.
+The ghosts are able to communicate because of the presence of the Ghost of Anguisa.
+Her flights around the continent are thinning the division between the Material Plane and the Land of the Dead.

 ## Eloreth Bank Account
 20,000gp in an unclaimed account at the bank in Loftran.
 Need the Eloreth signet ring.
 The ring is actually in the Abyss, where half the Eloreth family was massacred and the other half was turned into demons.